Dauphine-Digital-Economics/Homework/Homework2.md

 To keep things simple, you can hardcode the getFlips() function to return something predictable so you can always win.
 You may also remove the onlyOwner constraint on the mint function of your ERC20 token unless you really want to dive deep into delegatecall.

 There is no need to deploy on chain.
-Simulate the users and transactions through Anvil.
+Simulate the users and transactions through Anvil if necessary.